dsl-logo

 A business overdraft is generally not as well suited to long-term capital investment, like purchasing an asset.
 In that scenario, equipment finance, a business car loan or chattel mortgage may be a better fit.

+We find that businesses using a business overdraft need cash flow really fast.
 That could be for paying invoices, paying staff, doing fit outs or just having some extra working capital.

 With an overdraft, the funds are sitting there ready to go whenever you need them.
 At the click of a button, the funds are transferred straight to you.

-how to use a business overdraft
+How to use a business overdraft

 Let’s look at an example of how a business overdraft might be used.